Steps to sell FSBO | Pros and cons | Money-saving alternatives

 How much does it cost to sell without a realtor?

-FSBO sellers usually save about 2.5–3% in listing fees compared to those who sell with a traditional real estate agent.
-So you'll likely pay 4–4.5% when factoring in other seller closing costs.
+FSBO sellers usually save about 2-3% in listing fees compared to those who sell with a traditional real estate agent.

-However, recent research found that FSBO sellers net $46,603 less than those who sell with a realtor.
+However, recent research found that FSBO sellers net close to $50,000 less than those who sell with a realtor.
 This means you may end up losing money by selling your home without a realtor.
 Working with a full-service low commission company may be a better option, since you get the expertise of a realtor at a lower cost.

 How can I sell my house fast without a realtor?